 It sounds great, right?
 Well, not so fast.
-In addition to the negative health effects of those substances, that rush of positive energy is fleeting, and can ruin the brain’s normal reward cycle.
-Sure, in the moment it might feel like the drugs are making you happy.
+In addition to the negative health effects of those substances, that rush of positive energy is fleeting and can ruin the brain’s normal reward cycle.
+Sure, at the moment it might feel like the drugs are making you happy.
 But soon you’ll find, it’s not making you happy enough.

 This tolerance is what makes a dependency even worse, and is the reason why addicts tend to lose interest in things they previously loved.